 Numerous mental health issues are being faced by people today.
 Therefore, mental health treatment centers have never been more essential.
 However, the type of mental health treatment you need depends on the type of mental illness you have and its severity.
 It may be a combination of different treatment methods that will work best for you and the challenges you face.
+You may be struggling with a mental health concern that is exacerbated by drug or alcohol use, and require treatment for co-occurrig disorders.
 If you or someone you love could benefit from mental health treatment in our Needham rehab programs, contact Greater Boston Addiction Centers online, or call us confidentially at 877.920.6583 today.

 Finding Mental Health Treatment in Massachusetts

 If your mental illness is mild, not connected with addiction, and has symptoms that you can manage through healthy means, receiving mental health treatment from your primary care physician could be enough.
 On the other hand, more severe mental health disorders may require specialized treatment.
 A skilled, professional team of doctors and staff in a safe mental health treatment center could be exactly what is needed to begin your journey toward a happier, healthier life.

 Daily, notable people, from athletes to celebrities, are speaking freely about their unique struggles with mental health issues, so you don’t have to feel alone if you are suffering.
 With the dedicated care available at mental health treatment centers, the compassionate, professional help you need has never been more within reach.

 Roughly 25% of adults in America have a diagnosable mental disorder, and almost 10% of all adults ages 18 and over in the United States will suffer from a depressive illness, including:

 Nearly twice as many individuals between the ages of 18- 54 struggle daily with an anxiety disorder and could benefit from mental health treatment.
 Anxiety disorders include: